gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ### [**2.
 Proxy**](#2-proxy)

-The proxy middleware provides you with the capabilities to connect to diffent back-end systems or to switch the SAPUI5 version of the application.
-The proxy is based on the [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware).
+The proxy middleware provides you with the capabilities to connect to different back-end systems or to switch the SAPUI5 version of the application.
+The proxy is based on the [@sap-ux/ui5-proxy-middleware](https://www.npmjs.com/package/@sap-ux/ui5-proxy-middleware) for proxying the UI5 sources (starting with version `1.6.0`) and the [@sap-ux/backend-proxy-middleware](https://www.npmjs.com/package/@sap-ux/backend-proxy-middleware) for connecting to different back-end systems (starting with version `1.6.7`).
+Both `@sap-ux/ui5-proxy-middleware` and `@sap-ux/backend-proxy-middleware` are based on the [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware).

 ### Configuration Examples